When do Babies Start Talking?

 These concepts are all important precursors to speech.
 Now let’s take a closer look at when we expect your little one to say their first word.
 Babies are typically making cooing sounds by three months and vocalizing consonant sounds by six months such as “da-da-da-da.”
 Babies typically say “dada” between nine and 12 months, then “mama” a month or two later.
 Don’t be offended mommies, it is far easier to bring the tongue to the roof of the mouth to make the “d” sound than to bring the lips together to make the “m” sound.
 Usually around 12 months, babies can make the “p”, “b”, and “m” sounds.
 They are also responding to their name, the word no, and using lots of gestures to communicate.

 Speech is very highly variable, so these ranges are broad.
 Typically between 12 months and 24 months, babies are vocalizing just one vowel and one consonant sound together, such as “do” for “dog.”
 Between 12 and 24 months babies are usually using approximately 40-50 words, but understanding 300 words or more.

-It is important to understand that babies are understanding many more words than they are able to speak, so remember to talk to your baby all day.
+It is important to understand that babies are understanding many more words than they can speak, so remember to talk to your baby all day.
 Sing to him, read to him, and narrate what you are doing to add more words to his vocabulary.
-Between 12 months and 24 months, you can also expect your baby to start combining two word phrases such as “want more” and following one step directions.
-They will also answer simple questions with head nod or shake, such as “do you want more milk?”
+Between 12 months and 24 months, you can also expect your baby to start combining two-word phrases such as “want more” and following one-step directions.
+They will also answer simple questions with a head nod or shake, such as “do you want more milk?”